apache/cordova-docs/www/docs/en/1.5.0/phonegap/storage/storage.opendatabase.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: openDatabase
 ---

 openDatabase
 ===============

-Returns a new Database object.
+Returns a new [Database](database/database.html) object.

     var dbShell = window.openDatabase(name, version, display_name, size);

 Description
 -----------

-window.openDatabase returns a new Database object.
+window.openDatabase returns a new [Database](database/database.html) object.

-This method will create a new SQL Lite Database and return a Database object.
-Use the Database Object to manipulate the data.
+This method will create a new SQL Lite [Database](database/database.html) and return a [Database](database/database.html) object.
+Use the [Database](database/database.html) Object to manipulate the data.

 Supported Platforms
 -------------------